Professor of Law

 Courses: Water Law, Oil & Gas Law, Property Law, International Environmental Law, Law & Science, Public International Law

-Professor Eckstein joined the law faculty in 2010.
+Professor Eckstein has been on the law faculty since 2010 and is a Member of the Graduate Faculty at Texas A&M University as well as of the TAMU Water Management and Hydrological Science Graduate Faculty.
 Previously, he was a law professor at Texas Tech University School of Law where he held the George W. McCleskey Chair in Water Law and directed the Texas Tech Center for Water Law & Policy.
 Before entering academia, Professor Eckstein served as senior counsel for CropLife America, an agrichemical trade association, working on environmental regulation and legislative matters.
 And before that, he worked as a litigator in private practice on environmental, toxic tort and asbestos cases.

 Professor Eckstein’s research focuses on natural resources and environmental issues at both the national and international levels, as well as on the interrelationship of law and science.
 His recent publications have addresses endangered species challenged to oil and gas development, climate change challenges to the management of global water resources, and the international law of transboundary aquifers.
 Professor Eckstein also serves as an expert advisor and consultant on US and international environmental and water law issues and has worked with the United Nations, US Agency for International Development, World Commission on Dams, Organization of American States, International Association of Hydrogeologists, and various local water entities in the United States.
 Professor Eckstein also directs the Internet-based International Water Law Project and is currently on the executive board of the International Water Resources Association.